shaynley/unicorn-narwhal-classifier/README.md

 In this repository, you'll find the following materials:

-# unicorn_narwhal_photos
+## train
+These contain images used for training.
+Four hundred images were originally used, but one hundred are posted here.

+## test
-These contain the four hundred images I used for both testing and training.
+These contain the eighty total images used for testing.

 ## unicorn_narwhal_model_train
 Here, we prepare our images for training using Keras, and then both build and save our binary classification model.